Inokinoki/QEFIEntryManager/README.md

 sudo -E ./<executable>
 ```

-or administrator on Windows(right click).
+or administrator on Windows(should be automatic with UAC, otherwise right click it).

 ## Build from scratch